espocrm/documentation/development/how-to-create-a-dashlet.md

 Additional option fields you can set in `"options"` > `"fields"`.

 Also you can define other options, if your view needs more data.
-You will be able to access options data from a fiew with the method `getOption('optionName')`.
+You will be able to access options data from a view with the method `getOption('optionName')`.

 ## Example